jit0341/python-automation-projects/05-simple-ocr-client/README.md

 What it does

-Extracts main fields only
+Extracts key header fields only

 Single Excel sheet

-Fast processing
+Fast and lightweight

 Best for